scriptorum/spewnity/README.md

 *VerticalDrawOrder* sets the sortingOrder of the SpriteRenderer relative to the vertical position of the GameObject's transform.

 *Letterbox* resizes the camera's viewpoint to maintain the desired aspect ratio.
-Adds letter/pillar box black bars.fix
+Adds letter/pillar box black bars.

 ### Credits
  - Some shaders from http://forum.unity3d.com/threads/shaders-for-2d-games.71748/ courtesy Dasinf